aisanxi/aisanxi.github.io/_pages/cv.md

 >
 > Zheng, Y., **Ai, S.#** et al. (2019).
 Crust and uppermost mantle structure beneath the north and south China collision zone from joint inversion of receiver functions and ambient noise tomography.
 >
 > **Ai, S.**, Zheng, Y. et al. (2019).
-Joint inversion of Rayleigh wave ellipicity, phase velocity anf receiver functions for high-resolution crustal model of the SE Tibet.
+Joint inversion of Rayleigh wave ellipicity, phase velocity and receiver functions for high-resolution crustal model of the SE Tibet.
 >
 > **Ai, S.** et al. Crustal ductile deformation of the Taiwan Strait.